Chart Color Schemes

 The level of general health in Fairfield is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Fairfield exhibits above-average health outcomes with a lower prevalence of common health conditions among its general population compared to national averages.
-However, this is not the case for older, at-risk cohorts where rates are higher.
+Fairfield exhibits above-average health outcomes with low prevalence of common health conditions among its general population compared to national averages.
+However, higher rates are observed among older and at-risk cohorts.

-Approximately 46% (~8,811 people) of Fairfield's total population has private health cover, which is significantly lower than the national average of 55.3%.
-The most prevalent medical conditions in Fairfield are arthritis and diabetes, affecting 7.4% and 7.0% of residents respectively.
-Conversely, 73.7% of residents claim to be completely free from medical ailments, compared to 75.6% across Greater Sydney.
-The area has a relatively high proportion of seniors aged 65 and over, with 19.2% (3,691 people) falling into this age bracket.
+Approximately 46% (~8,811 people) of Fairfield's total population has private health cover, significantly lower than the national average of 55.3%.
+The most prevalent medical conditions in Fairfield are arthritis (7.4%) and diabetes (7.0%), while 73.7% of residents report being completely free from medical ailments compared to 75.6% across Greater Sydney.
+Fairfield has a higher proportion of elderly residents, with 19.2% (3,691 people) aged 65 and over, indicating a greater need for health services tailored to this demographic.

 Frequently Asked Questions - Health